Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 230.  ### Question230
-In an impediment case, the Scrum Master can intervene to help the Development Team to remove a member from the Development Team.
+True or False: In an impediment case, the Scrum Master can intervene to help the Development Team to remove a member from the Development Team.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_